-The Hawthorn Resources Limited group of companies (the "Company", "Hawthorn" or "Hawthorn Resources") is an Australian diversified iron ore and gold explorer with tenement holdings and joint ventures focussed in the Eastern Goldfields of Western Australia.
+The Hawthorn Resources Limited group of companies (the "Company", "Hawthorn" or "Hawthorn Resources") is an Australian diversified gold, iron ore and base metals explorer with tenement holdings and joint ventures focussed in the Eastern Goldfields of Western Australia.

-During the 2014-2015 year, Hawthorn Resources has continued to develop and explore its portfolio of advanced gold projects with the goal to identify prospects with near term potential to develop mining operations.
+During the 2015-2016 year, Hawthorn Resources has continued exploration and development activities within its portfolio of advanced gold and base metal projects.